Attorney General Jeff Sessions has investments in the private prison industry.

-These are widely-diversified funds, involving 3,557 and 1,422 companies, respectively, and the Attorney General's annual income from them is relatively low, meaning he does not stand to gain financially in a meaningful way if the private prisons industry increases in value.
-His investments do not fall foul of conflict of interest rules.
+The mutual funds are widely-diversified (involving 3,557 and 1,422 companies respectively), the Attorney General's annual income from them is relatively low, Sessions does not stand to gain financially in a meaningful way if the private prisons industry increases in value, and his investments do not run afoul of conflict of interest rules.

-On 12 April, the partisan web site Crooks and Liars reported that Attorney General Jeff Sessions owns shares in the private prison industry, and stands to gain financially from some of his recent policy announcements.
+On 12 April 2017, the partisan web site Crooks and Liars reported that Attorney General Jeff Sessions owns shares in the private prison industry and stands to gain financially from some of his recent policy announcements:

 It’s more than a conflict of interest.
 The more people Attorney General Jeff Sessions sends to private prisons, the more money he shoves in his pockets.
 From announcing he wants federal law enforcement agencies to bust people for a little bit of weed, to ordering federal prosecutors to find ways to convict more immigrants, Sessions is looking for ways to provide more clients to private prisons that are contracted by the federal government…

 …As Attorney General Sessions fills these private prisons, he is making money.
 According to his latest financial disclosures required by congress, dated December 23, 2016, he divested of other investments that were found to be in conflict.
 In these disclosures, he also lists numerous Vanguard funds.
 Vanguard owns more private prison stock than any other investment management company.

 The article lists three funds that Sessions has shares in, all of which are managed by the investment firm Vanguard, and claims that the funds contain holdings in two leading companies in the private prison industry: CoreCivic and GEO Group.
 This is true of only two of those funds.